 No. There is no need to replace existing AP21-48 units as they remain fully supported.

-Rma??
+RMA

 For RMAs, Celona will continue to provide AP21-48 units while inventory lasts.
 Once supplies are exhausted, AP25-48 will be provided as the replacement.